Antonios Tsapatakis: 2022 World Para Swimming Championships

+2023 Para Swimming World Championships

+At the 2023 Para Swimming World Championships in Manchester, UK, Tsapatakis won again the gold medal in Men's 100m breaststroke SB4 classification, completing the race in 1:39.53.

+2024 Summer Paralympics

+At the 2024 Summer Paralympics, in Paris, France, Tsapatakis scored 1:36.16 in Men's 100m breaststroke SB4 classification, winning the silver medal.

 Other projects

 In 2016, Antonios co-authored a children’s book with Elena Thoidou.
 The book entitled “To oneiro”, translating to “The dream”, was launched in June 2016 and one of the biggest dreams of Tsapatakis became reality.

 The aim of publishing this book was to familiarize children and their parents with the concept of equality while conveying meaningful messages regarding children with special needs.

 Tsapatakis is actively building upon his career outside of the pool through motivational speeches and other public appearances around the world.
 Through his position as a police officer in the Hellenic Police, Antonios visits Greek schools to share his experience regarding his accident, trying to motivate and educate children in matters of road safety and traffic rules.